 If your friend threatens to take their own life

-If your friend tells you they are feeling suicidal or that they want to end their life, take it seriously.
+If your friend tells you they’re feeling suicidal or that they want to end their life, take it seriously.
 Hearing this might make you overwhelmed and worried, especially if your friend is very upset or angry.

 Don’t keep it a secret

 Secrets can be dangerous if your friend is going to get hurt or die.
-It is important to tell someone who can help you and can help keep your friend safe.
+Tell someone who can help you and can help keep your friend safe.

 This may be a parent, counsellor, teacher, youth worker, doctor or someone else you trust.
 Another option is to call a helpline such as Samaritans on 116 123.

 Encourage your friend to seek help

 It’s important your friend seeks help from a counsellor, psychologist, youth worker, teacher or doctor, or a helpline like Samaritans.

 Although it might seem hard, these people have training to help your friend get to a point where they are feeling better, and are happier within themselves.

 Keep encouraging them to.
 Try not to let them put you off and keep trying, in as sensitive a way as possible.
 If you feel able to, you might offer to go with your friend when they speak to someone about how they are feeling.
 It might also be helpful to forward them some of the information in this suicide and self-harm section.